Frankfurt am Main

 Wiesbaden

-In the Wiesbaden suburb of Biebrich, you can visit the castle of the same name.
-It is located at the end of a lovely park towards the river Rhine.
-The castle was built as the residence of the Dukes of Nassau.
+In the Wiesbaden suburb of Biebrich, the castle of the same name is located at the end of a lovely castle park down towards the river Rhine.
+The castle was built as a residence by the ducal family of Nassau.
+In 1701 it had started as a smaller house, which over the following decades was made into the magnificent baroque castle that you can see now.
+The castle is owned by the state of Hesse and is used today mainly for various administrative purposes.

 Koblenz, Germany